IrisMejuto/Argentina-Fuel-Market-Analysis/README.md

 * ✅ 15.
 What was the product that showed the highest sales?
 * ✅ 16.
 Was there any month in the year 2023 where a trend of increasing prices for all products sold by a specific company was observed?
 * ✅ 17.
 Which company showed the greatest volatility in the prices of all its products during the year 2023?

-## ⭐ Key Results:
-The data has revealed that: